wooden crib in a nursery room

 Incorporating Flexibility

-• Decor Updates: Swap out decorative items like wall art or bedding when your child’s preferences change.
+• Decor updates: Swap out items like bedding or wall art as your child grows.

 Final Thoughts